 Welcome to the New Zealand Gallipoli 2015 website

-On 25 April 2015, we will commemorate the centenary of the ANZAC landings on the Gallipoli Peninsula in Turkey.
-What followed in 1915 was a bitter eight-month campaign that helped to forge our nation.
+In 2015, we commemorate the centenary of the ANZAC military campaign on the Gallipoli Peninsula in Turkey.